 Julkine

-In the research project, an intervention will be implemented in collaboration with the cities of Mikkeli and Kouvola to increase physical activity and the use of sustainable transport modes among middle school-aged youth.
+In the research project, an intervention was implemented in collaboration with the cities of Mikkeli and Kouvola to increase physical activity and the use of sustainable transport modes among middle school-aged youth.

 The Julkine study investigates young people’s physical activity and sustainable mobility